vektor-inc/vk-google-job-posting-manager/readme.txt

 == Changelog ==

 = 1.2.0 =
-* Add applicantLocationRequirements ( Country Onry ) & directApply Setting
+* Add applicantLocationRequirements ( Country Only ) & directApply Setting

 = 1.1.9 =
 * version only